Dr James Heron

 His research interests centre around psychophysical investigations of human sensory perception.
 The question of how the human brain constructs a representation of multisensory space and time is of particular interest together with issues surrounding the role of adaptation to spatiotemporal discrepancies in our environment.

-For James' research profile, contact details, teaching materials and a full list of published articles please click on the following link:
+For James' research profile, contact details, teaching materials and a full list of published articles, visit his website.

 - Heron, J., Roach, N. W., Hanson, J. V. M., McGraw, P. V., Whitaker, D., & (2012) Audiovisual time perception is spatially specific.
 Experimental Brain Research (in press)

 - Heron, J., Aaen-Stockdale, C., Hotchkiss, J., Roach, N. W., McGraw, P. V., & Whitaker, D. (2012).
 Duration channels mediate human time perception.
 Proceedings of the Royal Society B-Biological Sciences, 279(1729) 690-698

 - Nemes, V.A.
 Whitaker, D., Heron, J. & McKeefry, D. (2011) Multiple spatial frequency channels in human visual perceptual memory.
 Vision Research, 51(23-24), 2331-2339

 - Aaen-Stockdale, C., Hotchkiss, J., Heron, J., & Whitaker, D. (2011).
 Perceived time is spatial frequency dependent.
 Vision Research 51 (11), 1232-1238